VlixAli/Sales-Management-System/README.md

 ---
 - Login and Registration with JWT
-- endpoint for retrieving all actions and search them using some request parameters(username, be, application, traceId, param, paramTypeEn)
+- Endpoint for retrieving all actions and search them using some request parameters(username, be, application, traceId, param, paramTypeEn)
 - You can also paginate them using (pageNo, sort(ASC or DESC), sortByColumn(column within the actionRequest) )
 - 4 endpoints to retrieve, create, update and delete actions
 - 2 endpoints for logout and refreshToken
-- unit tests for ActionRepository and ActionService
+- Unit tests for ActionRepository, ActionService and ApplicationService
+- Endpoints to get all, create, update and delete applications, business entities, param types and Action types
+- Input validation
+- Exception handling

 ## 🔧Requirements <a name = "requirements"></a>

 ---
-- java => 17
+- Java => 17
-- spring boot => 3.2.3
+- Spring boot => 3.2.3
-- maven
+- Maven
 - MySQL

 ## 🚀 Installation Steps <a name = "installation"></a>